This post originally appeared on Weebly Inspiration Center, where I contribute about product development and marketing.

 Raising the funds needed to launch a dream project was, to say the least, a dream come true.
 It took planning and skill, but it’s possible!

 Post-campaign, eCommerce is an important aspect of continued growth for the series.
-We launched the Entrepreneur Kid website in order to facilitate post-Kickstarter orders and offer future Entrepreneur Kid products to readers.
+We launched the Little Launchers website in order to facilitate post-Kickstarter orders and offer future Little Launchers products to readers.
 We’re big believers in having a central place customers can learn about your goods.